skittleson/ESP-TypeScript/readme.md

 }
 ```

-More advance example using a class, properties, and type checking:  `AdvanceBlinky` class in `blinky.ts`.
+More advance example using a class, properties, and type checking:   `AdvanceBlinky` class in [blinky.ts](src/blinky.ts).

 ## Road map